w3c/aria-practices/draft-labelling-describing.md

 ## Labels

-There are two different ways to get the label for an element, depending on the element’s role.
+There are two different kinds of labels, depending on the element’s role.
+The difference is both in how the label is computed for the element, and how the element is represented to assistive technologies.

-* Implicit label by default

-* Explicit label only

-### Implicit label by default
+* Label that represents the element.
+The label is taken from the element's contents, unless `aria-labelledby` or `aria-label` attributes are used.
+Only the label is represented to users of assistive tecnologies.

+* Label that augments the element.
+The label is not taken from the element's contents (by default).
+A label can be set using `aria-labelledby` or `aria-label`.
+The label will augment the element; both the label and the element's contents are exposed to users of assistive technology.

+### Label that represents the element

-For elements with certain roles, the label is taken from the element’s contents by default.
+For elements with certain roles, the label is taken from the element’s contents by default, and the label will represent the element when communicated to assistive technologies.
 In the following example, a link (with default role `link`) gets its label from the element’s contents ("Home").

 ```
 <a href="/">Home</a>
 ```

+This could be rendered to assistive technology as "link, Home"; the role and the label, not not repeating the content ("link, Home, Home").

 The label also can be set explicitly by using the `aria-labelledby` or `aria-label` attributes.
-If the implicit label (from the element’s contents) is already good, then don’t use the `aria-labelledby` or `aria-label` attributes.
+If the label from the element’s contents is already good, then don’t use the `aria-labelledby` or `aria-label` attributes.

 The following roles get the label from the contents by default: